Welcome to Buyeo, the center of Baekje culture! It’s where you can find the impressive tradition and beautiful culture!

 Baekje Cultural Festival

-- Location : Gudurae in Buyeo-eup and the entire Buyeo-eup
+• Location: Gudurae in Buyeo-up and the entire Buyeo-up

-Buyeo residents voluntarily made donations to build Samchungsa Shrine at the foot of Mt.
-Buso to enshrine three loyal subjects (Seongchung, Heungsu, Gyebaek) and held a sacrificial rite.
-Also a suryukjae took place to console the spirit of Baekje women who threw themselves off the cliff when Buyeo was being demolished.
+Buyeo residents voluntarily donated to build Samchungsa Shrine at the foot of Mt.
+Buso to enshrine three loyal subjects (Seongchung, Heungsu, and Gyebaek) and held a sacrificial rite.
+Also, a suryukjae took place to console the spirit of Baekje women who threw themselves off the cliff when Buyeo was being demolished.

 Back then, Baekje Cultural Festival only included rituals to console despair over Baekje’s ruination.
-However, people from other regions grew interested in the festival and the festival was overcrowded with people who came to watch.
+However, people from other regions grew interested in the festival, which was overcrowded with people who came to watch.

-The beginning of Baekje Cultural Festival was rituals to console despair over Baekje’s ruination, but over the years, local cultural events were added.
+The Baekje Cultural Festival began with rituals to console despair over Baekje’s ruination, but local cultural events were added over the years.

 Eunsan Byeolsinje

-Eunsan Byeolsinje is Chungcheongnam-do’s first Important Intangible Cultural Property of Korea and the ninth Important Intangible Cultural Property of Korea, which was designated in 1966.
+Eunsan Byeolsinje is Chungcheongnam-do’s first Important Intangible Cultural Property of Korea and the ninth Important Intangible Cultural Property of Korea, designated in 1966.

-Byeolsinje is a ritual for local god that each region in the country has.
-Buyeo’s Eunsan Byeolsinje has its base in traditional shamanism, however it has characteristics of military ceremony, which makes the event more unique.
-It is one of the famous Byeolsinje in Korea, and people from different areas come to see the 20-day-long ritual that starts with the tree cutting to the ritual for village guardian post (Jangseung).
+Byeolsinje is a ritual for local gods that each region in the country has.
+Buyeo’s Eunsan Byeolsinje has its base in traditional shamanism.
+However, it has characteristics of a military ceremony, which makes the event more unique.
+It is one of the famous Byeolsinje in Korea, and people from different areas come to see the 20-day-long ritual that starts with the tree cutting to the ritual for the village guardian post (Jangseung).

-However, the event is simplified now, and it is held every other year (one big, and one mall).
-The big ritual takes 6 days.
+However, the event is simplified now and is held every other year (one big and one mall).
+The significant ritual takes six days.

 Mt.
 Yuwang memorial service

-- SummaryIt is an event to commemorate and console King Uija and 12,800 people of Baekje who were taken as captives in 660 to Tang Dynasty.
+• SummaryIt is an event to commemorate and console King Uija and 12,800 people of Baekje who were taken as captives in 660 to the Tang Dynasty.
 It takes place at Mt.
 Yuwang, Amsoo-ri, Yanghwa-myeon, Buyeo-gun.

 Mt.
 Yuwang was where the people of Baekje met for the last time.
-Until 1949, women who live within 100 li came together on August 17th of the lunar calendar to say hello to each other and have fun – so called Mt.
+Until 1949, women living within 100 li came together on August 17th of the lunar calendar to say hello to each other and have fun – the Mt.
 Yuwang game.
 Mt.
-Yuwang memorial service is the new version of this game which was revived in 1997.
+Yuwang memorial service is the new version of this game revived in 1997.

 Imcheon Chunghonje

-- SummaryThis is the memorial service for unknown soldiers who fought against the allied forces of Silla and Tang China at the Seongheungsanseong Fortress in 700 when Baekje demolished.
+• SummaryThis is the memorial service for unknown soldiers who fought against the allied forces of Silla and Tang China at the Seongheungsanseong Fortress in 700 when Baekje was demolished.

-The next morning are history and culture parade, opening ceremony, and the ritual for loyal subjects.
-And in the afternoon various events such as traditional music performance, tug of war, gateball competition, and singing competition take place.
+The following day is are history and culture parade, opening ceremony, and the ritual for loyal subjects.
+Various events such as traditional music performances, tug of war, gate ball competitions, and singing competitions occur in the afternoon.

 Conclusion

-By visiting this beautiful city you will learn a lot about Korean history and traditions, especially with the visit of the Busosanseong fortress, being able to walk in nature and admire beautiful landscapes.
-And then there is also the little boat trip on the Geumgang River.
+You will learn a lot about Korean history and traditions by visiting this beautiful city, especially by visiting the Busosanseong fortress, walking in nature, and admiring beautiful landscapes.
+Then there is also the little boat trip on the Geumgang River.

 Buyeo is less well-known than the former capital of the rival Silla Kingdom, Gyeongju, but it has no shortage of cultural assets and sights, many of which are World Heritage Sites.

 In July, there is the Seodong Lotus Festival at Gungnamji Pond.
 In September-October, the kingdom of Baekje is reborn thanks to the Baekje Cultural Festival.
-And for those who really want to step back in time, Baekje Cultural Land is a site where a life-size royal palace, temple, tombs and period village are recreated.
+Baekje Cultural Land is a site where a life-size royal palace, temple, tombs, and period village are recreated for those who want to step back in time.

-But if you don’t have the opportunity to go to Buyeo during your stay in South Korea, you can always visit the Seoul Baekje Museum which is located in Seoul’s Olympic Park.
-FREE ENTRANCE !
+But if you cannot go to Buyeo during your stay in South Korea, you can always visit the Seoul Baekje Museum in Seoul’s Olympic Park.